Current trends and future directions in event-based control: Overview over the literature on event-based control

-In \cite{lunze2010state,garcia2013model}, the concept of model-based ETC is proposed.
-The behavior of the plant is simulated at the actuator, which has the potential of greatly reducing the number of sampling instants in NCS setups.
-Event-triggered control for trajectory tracking is studied in \cite{tallapragada2013event}.
-Using ETC to save resources in the context of model predictive control (MPC) and to leverage benefits of MPC is for example studied in \cite{li2014event,hashimoto2017event,bunner2017robust}.
-The concept of rollout ETC, where triggering times and control inputs are jointly optimized in a receding horizon fashion is introduced in \cite{antunes2014rollout}.
 There are also various approaches for STC in the literature, that are based on different ETC triggering rules and that use different ways to determine a lower bound on the triggering times for the ETC triggering rule.
 STC mechanisms with more sophisticated predictions based on Lipschitz continuity properties compared to the one presented in Section~\ref{sec_stc} are, e.g., given in \cite{tiberi2013simple,theodosis2018self}.
 Both mechanisms determine a lower bound on the time when an absolute threshold ETC triggering rule would trigger.
 Relative threshold triggering rules in combination with Lipschitz continuity properties are, e.g., considered in \cite{wang2009self,liu2015small}.
 An estimate based on a Taylor approximation is used in \cite{dibenedetto2013digital}.

 An STC strategy for linear systems based on the expected evolution for a quadratic cost function is presented in \cite{gommans2014self}.
 Homogeneity is leveraged in \cite{anta2010sample} to approximate a relative threshold triggering rule.
 This is further developed for general nonlinear systems using approximations for isochronous manifolds in \cite{anta2012exploiting} and based on finite-state abstractions in \cite{delimpaltadakis2021isochronous,delimpaltadakis2021region}.
 STC based on reachable sets for linear systems is considered in \cite{brunner2019event}.
 A hybrid Lyapunov function approach is used in \cite{hertneck2024robust}.